SouravBandyopadhyay/design-patterns/docs/patterns/middleware-pattern.md

 - **Complexity**: Introducing a Mediator can add complexity, especially if not designed carefully.
 It's essential to strike a balance between centralized control and maintaining simplicity.
 - **Single Point of Failure**: Since the Mediator manages communication, any issues with the Mediator can affect the entire system's functionality.

+## Conclusion

+The Mediator pattern is a powerful tool for managing interactions between components in a system.
+By centralizing communication through a Mediator, you can achieve better decoupling, centralized control, and enhanced maintainability.
+However, it's important to be mindful of the potential complexity and the risk of creating a single point of failure.
+When implemented thoughtfully, the Mediator pattern can significantly improve the structure and maintainability of your software.